larguar/pollfm/README.md

 }
 ```

-Then, we want to repeat the process indefinitely.
+* Lastly, we want to repeat the process indefinitely.
 Poll.fm allows you to vote 25 times in a row and then forces you to wait a couple of minutes before you can vote again, so I wrote a pause into the code.
 As long as you keep the tab open (pull the tab into a separate window if you want to have it run in the background), the loop will continue.

 ```
 let i = 0;